 Experience the classic highlights of Thailand with a custom itinerary enabling you to see as much as you can during your stay.
 Your adventure begins with a visit to bustling city of Bangkok for an introduction of the city's most famous temples and sites.
 You'll continue on to the northern region of Chiang Mai where you'll have the opportunity to learn the art of Thai cuisine in the home of a local family and enjoy a full day elephant encounter experience at the highly regarded Patara Elephant Farm.
 End your amazing journey with some island hopping splitting your time between the famous beaches of Koh Phangan and Koh Samui.

 Welcome to Thailand!
-Upon arrival at the airport in Bangkok, clear Immigration, collect your luggage and exit Customs.
-Proceed to the Arrivals Hall and head towards the meeting point, where you will be greeted by a local representative holding a sign with your name on it.
-They will assist you in the transfer directly to your hotel, for a smooth and easy start to your adventure.
-Check into your room, get settled and spend the rest of the evening as you wish in this urban wonderland!
+Upon arrival at the Suvarnabhumi International Airport in Bangkok, you will clear Immigration, collect your luggage and exit Customs.
+A friendly local representative will be waiting to greet you in the arrivals area, holding a sign with your name on it.
+For a smooth and comfortable start to your adventure, you will be driven directly to your hotel, where a lovely evening in this urban wonderland awaits.
 (This service is on a private basis.)

 This afternoon, meet your private guide for a half-day exploration of Bangkok.
 First visit the Grand Palace, where an English governess once tutored a young prince and may have influenced his powerful father.
 (The Thai people have enormous reverence for their royal family, thus both versions of The King and I are banned as an insult to one of their great rulers.)
 The highlight of this mind-and-eye boggling palace is the Temple of the Emerald Buddha (Wat Pra Kaew), the most revered shrine in the Kingdom.

 Located next to the Grand Palace is Wat Po, one of Bangkok’s oldest and largest temples.
 Visit this temple; housing the gigantic gold-plated Reclining Buddha.
 It is also the headquarters for the Traditional Medicine Practitioners of Bangkok.